rgsf2025/sqlcipher-jdbc/README.md

 	sqlite> .quit

-Building sqllitejdbc.dll library for Windows
+Building sqlitejdbc.dll library for Windows
 --------------------------------------------
-Steps to build sqlcipher related files (sqllitejdbc.dll for Windows) that are later used to create a common sqlcipher-jdbc jar file
+Steps to build sqlcipher related files (sqlitejdbc.dll for Windows) that are later used to create a common sqlcipher-jdbc jar file

 1. This fork has the entire project with all the source files for JDBC driver